rabix/sb-ci/README.md

-# Local Development and continuous integration for CWL using the SB platform
+# Local Development and Continuous Integration For CWL Using the SB Platform

-This repository contains links to code examples to show how to set up testing for your CWL that is automatically triggered and run when you make commits to your code.
+This repository contains code examples to show how to set up testing for your CWL that is automatically triggered when you make commits to your code in a github repository.
 It also shows how to set-up automated pushing of updated workflows to a Seven Bridges Platform.
 These processes are also known as continuous integration and deployment, respectively.

 This development model of local -> github -> Seven Bridges is geared toward advanced users.
-It enables combining Seven Bridges' interface, CWL execution advantages, and scalability with best practices of automated testing and version control.
+It enables combining Seven Bridges' interface, CWL execution advantages, and scalability with best practices in automated testing and version control.
 This also helps enable collaborative development through git across teams all contributing to the same workflows and tools.